inokoj/VAP-Realtime/README.md

 ## Install

-This software requires a Python environment.
+This software requires a Python environment (over than version 3.9).
 Please refer to the required libraries listed in `requirements.txt`.

 You can directory install the libraries using it as